Sharing Agreements - NHSCFS Scotland

 Part 10 of the NHS Act 2006 makes provision for the protection of the NHS from fraud and other unlawful activities.
 The NHS Act 2006 confers powers upon NHS Counter Fraud Authority, as the statutory body responsible for tackling crime across the NHS, to require the production of information or data from an NHS contractor (defined as any person or organisation providing services of any description under arrangements made with an NHS body) in connection with the exercise of the Secretary of State for Health’s counter fraud functions.

-Operational work undertaken by NHS Counter Fraud Authority is carried out under Article 6, para (e), Article 9(2) paras (f) and/or (g) and Article 10 of the GDPR and Part 3 and Schedule 2 Part 1 of the Data Protection Act 2018, for the prevention and detection of crime; under Part 10 of the NHS Act 2006, for the protection of the NHS from fraud and other unlawful activities; and in accordance with the powers contained in part 4 of the NHS Counter Fraud Authority (Establishment, Constitution, and Staff and other Transfer Provisions) 2017 and such directions as the Secretary of State for Health may give.
+The lawful bases and special conditions relied upon by the parties for sharing data with each other pursuant to this agreement are Article 6, paras (c) and (e), Article 9(2) paras (f) and/or (g) and Article 10 of the GDPR and Schedule 1 Paragraphs 6 (substantial public interest) and 10 (preventing or detecting unlawful acts) Part 3 and Schedule 2 Part 1 of the Data Protection Act 2018.
+Additional conditions may also apply under Schedule 8 where NHSCFA is undertaking sensitive processing for lawful enforcement purposes under part 3 of the Act.
+For the prevention and detection of crime; under Part 10 of the NHS Act 2006, for the protection of the NHS from fraud and other unlawful activities; and in accordance with the powers contained in part 4 of the NHS Counter Fraud Authority (Establishment, Constitution, and Staff and other Transfer Provisions) 2017 and such directions as the Secretary of State for Health may give.

 The sharing of information between NHS Scotland Counter Fraud Services and NHS Counter Fraud Authority will be actioned within a legal framework, as permitted under Part 10 of the NHS Act 2006, GDPR, Data Protection Act 2018 and with regard to the counter-fraud requirements in the NHS Standard Contract: